Updated May 15, 2020.

 Many outdoor kitchens today include several types of grills depending on the type of cooking being done.
 Just like indoor kitchens where several cooking appliances from different manufacturers are used, the outdoor kitchen offers the same opportunity for “Best in Class” cooking appliances.
 Some of the popular products are Ceramic Egg smoker grills powered by charcoal, high output Power Burners that can boil large stock pots for lobsters, crabs, crawfish and shrimp, pellet grills and many others.
 I believe you will find the infrared grill ideal for direct-heat cooking.
 The infrared grill has made it possible to char broil steaks and other types of barbecuing that could formerly only be done with commercial equipment.
 The infrared technology is easy to use and will have you barbecuing great tasting food in a fraction of the time that it takes with traditional gas and charcoal grills!

-Give Danver a call today so add an infrared grill to your outdoor kitchen layout.
+Give Danver a call today to learn more about adding an infrared grill to your outdoor kitchen layout.
+Danver helps transform the outdoor living space.
 Happy Grilling!